-The province has about ten major companies that offer personal insurance policies.
-Personal insurance Ontario is the provision of financial cover for human life from the possibility of risks such as death, illness, injury or their attendant expenses.
+The province has about ten major companies that offer personal insurance policies. from the possibility of risks such as death, illness, injury or their attendant expenses.
 Personal insurance Ontario is one of the major branches of insurance, the others being business, homes and auto insurance.
 Some personal insurance policies are mandatory by law while some are optional.

 Types of Personal Insurance

 Life insurance: This cover pays a tax-free lump-sum amount to you or your named beneficiaries in the event of your death or expiry.
 There are two types of life insurance; there is term insurance and whole life insurance.

 Critical illness insurance: This personal insurance policy pays a lump sum in the event of diagnosis of a significant medical condition e.g. cancer, Leukemia or heart attack that is covered in the policy.